Jtfinlay/gatsby-blog/posts/aspnet-docker-details/aspnet-docker-details.md

 ## Docker Build (Production)

-When the image is published to a registry, like Dockerhub, it can be performed through Visual Studio.
+Publishing an image to a registry, like Dockerhub, can also be performed through Visual Studio.
 The MSBuild command executes

     docker build -t "webapplication1" -f "Dockerfile" --label "com.microsoft.created-by=visual-studio" ".."

-The options used are similar to the developer build, but skips the `--target` option.
+The options used are similar to the developer build, but does not include the `--target` option.
 This flag specifies the target build stage, where any commands after the given target are skipped.
 Without it, the build command will walk through the entire Dockerfile to generate the image.
 Looking at the output window, it walks through all stages as we would expect.

 ```
     Step 1/18 : FROM microsoft/dotnet:2.1-aspnetcore-runtime-nanoserver-1803 AS base